BUILDING THE ENTERPRISE THAT RUNS ON STRUCTURE, NOT EFFORT

 Other places to read

-Series 01 of the M&A Readiness Topic.
-Twelve Fieldwork Slides, seven Maps, and six Field Notes developing the structural conditions diligence reads.
+Series 01 of the Enterprise Execution Topic.
+Twelve Fieldwork Slides, nine Maps, and eight Field Notes developing the structural readings of enterprise execution.

 Maps No. 01